JestMeow/Bliding-Staf/README.md

 # Bliding-Staf
-An addon for Minecraft: Bedrock Edition that focuses on building efficiently.
+A script for Minecraft: Bedrock Edition that focuses on building efficiently.

 Addon can be downloaded on the builds folder.